jmdejong/s6/README.md

 ![screenshot of heightmap terrain with a texture, some transparent water and some grass meshes](s6_world.png)

-Built in [Godot 4.0 beta 11](https://godotengine.org/article/dev-snapshot-godot-4-0-beta-11#downloads) (and will likely update with the most recent 4.0 version that's available).
+Built in [Godot 4.0 rc 3](https://godotengine.org/article/release-candidate-godot-4-0-rc-3/#downloads) (and will likely update with the most recent 4.0 version that's available).

 ## Structure